Lynchburg Parking Policy

 The City Parking Manager is responsible for the day to day management of the off and on-street parking program, implementing policy, fiscal oversight of administration, coordinating maintenance of parking facilities, executing strategy to address items identified in the Walker Strategic Parking Plan, and conducting public education outreach programs.
 The Parking Manager is also responsible for proposing strategies and taking action to maximize the efficiency of parking facilities.

 Off-street parking permit customers must complete a Parking Permit Agreement and return it to the Parking Management office.
 Parking permits will be issued based on the availability of the Parking Facilities.
-Parking permits MUST be displayed on the rearview mirror or visibly displayed on the dashboard.
+Parking permits are to be displayed on the rearview mirror or visibly displayed on the dashboard.
 If a permit is lost or stolen, contact the Administrative Parking Coordinator for a replacement.
 A $5.00 administrative fee will be charged to replace the parking permit.

 Parking permits are the property of the City of Lynchburg and are not to be sold.
 The City of Lynchburg reserves the right to terminate any parking permit(s) for non-payment.
 The City reserves the right to amend any and all parts of the agreement at any time.
 Parking customers will be given a 30-day written notice prior to any changes.
 Parking permit holders and visitors must comply with the City of Lynchburg’s parking rules and regulations.

 The purpose of on-street parking is one of the City's most valuable assets in the City of Lynchburg's parking system.
 It is critical that curbside parking be managed to assure its availability for short term visitors and business customers.
 The Parking Authority is committed to ensuring that convenient on-street parking is consistently available in the Central Business District (CBD).